RUDRAKSHA019/tweaked_ai/README.md

 # 🧠 F.R.I.D.A.Y. - Your Fun AI Assistant

 > A brutally sarcastic, voice-enabled AI chatbot powered by OpenAI and Streamlit.
-Designed to tolerate only its master and roast everyone else like it’s a full-time job.
+Designed to roast everyone like it’s a full-time job.

 ## ✨ Features